CapitalOneCanada/capitalonecanada.github.io/_posts/2016-01-19-ios-accessibility-voiceover-best-practices.md

 	![Accessibility in Interface Builder]({{ site.baseurl }}/assets/posts/ios-accessibility-voiceover-best-practices/interface-builder-accessibility.png)

 2. If the content on the page is dynamic, use code to configure accessibility options.
 3. Attributed Strings do not always play nice with the VO screen reader.
 We found the screen reader will take multiple swipes to read through a string of this type.
 Sometimes this is an advantage, but in the case of reading out currency amounts it creates a problem.
 To solve this problem we created an extension on String called `formatCurrencyForVoiceOver`.
 The following is a set of functions that can be used to create a user-friendly currency string for voice over users.
-In order to use simply call `formatCurrencyForVoiceOver` on your string (ex: `myAttributedCurrencyString`.`formatCurrencyForVoiceOver()`).
+In order to use simply call `formatCurrencyForVoiceOver` on your string (ex: `myAttributedCurrencyString.formatCurrencyForVoiceOver()`).

 	```swift
 	import UIKit